JoshikRaj/STONE-PAPER-SCISSORS/README.md

-# STONE-PAPER-SCISSORS
+# Rock-PAPER-SCISSORS
-Game of stone-paper-scisscors
+Game of Rock-paper-scisscors